Tropical Storm Haikui (2017): Philippines

 Some domestic and international flights were canceled on November 9.
 More than 700 passengers were stranded over in ports of Southern Luzon and Eastern Visayas.
 The Office of Civil Defense of Mimaropa region stated that 247 of those were over in Mindoro.
 About 13 boats were destroyed in Tabaco City, Albay due to rough current.
 However two boats carrying passengers and cargoes were stopped over in the Balanacan Port in Marinduque.
 The storm also caused some landslides and rockslides to occur in Samar, which blocked major roads.
 Nine villages in Batangas also experienced power outages as well as rising water levels of the Calumpang River, prompting nearby residents to prepare and evacuate.
 In Siniloan, Laguna, 15 barangays were flooded with a landslide that covered and damaged a house.
 Camarines Sur also experienced damaged agricultural crops due to flooding as well as knocked-down trees due to gusty winds.
 An extra 300 passengers were stranded along a port in Romblon.
+In the afternoon of November 10, Rappler reported that no areas were in any more alerts.
 As of November 11, the Department of Social Welfare and Development (DWSD) had recorded a total of 126 families who were affected by the storm, while 10 families were still staying in an evacuation center in Dipaculao, Aurora.

 On November 14, the NDRRMC had recorded a total of 15 suspended classes over in some regions during November 9–10.
 Seven road sections were not passable and in Dipaculao, Aurora, five houses were damaged.
 Majority of the damages were recorded over in the region of Calabarzon and was totaled up to Php218.5 million (US$4.26 million).
+Local Government Units in Batangas counted three missing boats, with 11 missing people on board.
+PAGASA counted 5,673 directly impacted individuals and another count of Php277.277 million damages (US$4.99 million).
+In Dipaculao, Aurora, 39 people were affected, with five damaged houses.
+While in Maria Aurora, Aurora, 271 people were affected.

-China
+China and Hong Kong

 On November 13 and 14, Haikui produced heavy, sustained rain in the island province of Hainan, China.
 Flooding was recorded in several locations on the east side of the province.
 In the capital Haikou, flooding caused road closure.
+The Hong Kong Observatory also watched the storm, though posing no threat to Hong Kong.
+The storm was joined by a southwest monsoon, increasing the heavy rain.

+Aftermath

+In Calabarzon, local government units provided hot meals and assistance to the evacuees.
+The Department of Social Welfare and Development coordinated with local governments to rescue individuals.